heyyitsemyy/Limbal_Stem_Cell_Deficiency/README.md

 Information:

-  ML Model: logistic regression
+- ML Model: logistic regression
-  Evaluation Metric: mean absolute error
+- Evaluation Metric: mean absolute error
-  Data Preparation: Created masks and used the Pyradiomics Python Library to extract features from each image (radiomics_features function).
+- Data Preparation: Created masks and used the Pyradiomics Python Library to extract features from each image (radiomics_features function).
 Appended labels and normalized each column of the feature matrix.
-  Results:
-    Cell Model: 5.533
-    Nerve Model: 6.533
+- Results: Cell Model: 5.533 Nerve Model: 6.533

 Functions:

-radiomics_features: creates a feature matrix for training
+- radiomics_features: creates a feature matrix for training
-mean_norm: normalizes each columns in a data frame
+- mean_norm: normalizes each columns in a data frame
-logreg_classifier: initializes and trains a logistic regression model
+- logreg_classifier: initializes and trains a logistic regression model
-photo_chooser: outputs a list of images above a 85% threshold to be used in the next step of the pipeline
+- photo_chooser: outputs a list of images above a 85% threshold to be used in the next step of the pipeline
-Evaluation: evaluates the logistic regression model
+- validation: evaluates the logistic regression model
-logreg_classifier_features: initializes and trains a logistic regression model w/ given feature matrix